awsdocs/aws-doc-sdk-examples/gov2/sqs/README.md

 ## Purpose

-These examples demonstrates how to perform several Amazon Simple Queue Service (Amazon SQS) operations using version 2 of the AWS SDK for Go.
+These examples demonstrate how to perform several Amazon Simple Queue Service (Amazon SQS) operations using version 2 of the AWS SDK for Go.